jmostovoy/RiskLab_Summer_2019_Projects/README.md

 # RiskLab Summer 2019 Projects

-Hello, welcome to a consolidated page background reading on each of RiskLab's 2019 Summer research projects.
+Hello, welcome to a consolidated page for background reading on each of RiskLab's 2019 Summer research projects.

 ## Generalizing the Market Crisis & the 1/N Asset-Allocation Paper - Classical Finance Approach